Pistachio Salmon with Lemon

 - Place the salmon on a baking pan lined with parchment paper.

-- Pat salmon fillets with paper towel to remove any excess water.
+- Pat salmon filets with paper towel to remove any excess water.

 - Chop or crush the nuts; add the rest of the ingredients together in a small bowl.